xvrsan/asw-1/README.md

   async (arg1, arg2) => { ... },
   async (arg1, arg2) => { ... },
 ]
-let result = await asyncParallel(fns, xx1, xx2)
+await asyncParallel(fns, xx1, xx2)
 ```

-Async functions will start at the same time, if one rejected, you will not get result, however anthors will run.
+Async functions will start with ...args at the same time, if one rejected, anthors will still run.